 Score out of 5

-Justification
+Justificatio n

 Question 3

-Mrs T is a cereal manufacturer with factories in Victoria, Queensland and Perth.
-The company produces of cereals and sells in the major supermarkets.
-Due to increased competition for supermarket shelf space informed that one major supermarket will be dropping 5 of their cereal varieties.
-As a result, CEO, Jenny e, Mrs T has just beer Harvard has decided

-to close down the Perth manufacturing facility and produce all of the cereals in the Victoria and Queensla
+of cereals informed t cereal manufacturer with factories in Victoria, Queensland and Perth.
+The company produce and sells in the major supermarkets.
+Due to increased competition for supermarket shelf spa that one major supermarket will be dropping 5 of their cereal varieties.
+As a result, CEO, Jeni own the Perth manufacturing facility and produce all of the cereals in the Victoria and Queen ce, Mrs T has just beer ny Harvard has decided

-Explain two skills that Jenny will require during the closure of the Perth facility 4 marks
+Explain tw o skills that Jenny will require during the closure of the Perth facility 4 marks

-Sample answer 1 One skill is communication which is the transfer of information from a sender to receiver with the abilit to feedback.
-Communication can be either one-way or two-way.
-Jenny will need use communication employees in the Perth factory as they will likely be losing their jobs.
-Jenny will need to be clear in when the will take place and any support that is available to the employees as they look for new employment opports Jenny will also need to use planning, which is the ability of a manager to set objectives and detail the achieve them.
-In terms of the closure of the Perth factory, Jenny would be involved in both short-medium-term planning.
-This type of planning will be important for Jenny to set deadlines as to when closure will take place.
-She will then need to implement a plan on how to close the factory in a timely Jenny would also need to set out a plan on how the business will be able to consolidate the manufacture. n with the he closure ortunities. he ways to term and the Perth y manner. uring of all
+Sample answer 1 One skill is communication which is the transfer of information from a sender to receiver with the alto listen to feedback.
+Communication can be one-way or two-way.
+Jenny will need to use communication with the employees in the Perth factory.
+These employees will be losing their jobs and therefore need be notified.
+Jenny will also need to use planning, which is the ability of a manager to set objectives and detail the toto achieve them.
+In terms of the closure of the Perth factory, Jenny would be involved in both shortened medium-term planning.
+Jenny could set deadlines and allocate tasks to others to close the factor Planning will help everyone understand what needs to be achieved. ntion ed to ways eerm

-S S Score out of 4

-Justification
+Justificatio on

-Sample answer 2 Jenny could use two-way communication with her employees from the Perth factory.
-This will allow Jen only provide the information about the closure of the Perth factory to employees, but it will also allow listen to the concerns of the employees.
-This will help demonstrate that Jenny values the employees declosure of the factory.
+Justificatio Sample answer 2 Jenny could use two-way communication with her employees from the Perth factory.
+This will allow Je to not only provide the information about the closure of the Perth factory to employees, but it will allow Jenny to listen to the concerns of the employees.
+This will help demonstrate that Jenny values employees despite the closure of the factory.
 Jenny will also need to use delegation.
-Delegation is where the manager hands over authority of ta employee.
-Jenny can delegate many of her normal daily tasks to another senior manager to allow here y Jenny to espite the esks to an

-on the closure.
-This will give Jenny the time she needs to support staff and manage the closure of th without being interrupted with her normal tasks.
-This will help the factory close successfully. ne factory
+Delegation is where the manager hands over authority of task an employee.
+Jenny can delegate many of her normal daily tasks to another senior manager to allow to focus on the closure.
+This will give Jenny the time she needs to support staff and manage the clo of the factory without being interrupted with her normal tasks.
+This will help the factory close successful. also s the ks to v her sure

-S Score out of 4

-Justification
+justificatio m